 "Our nation’s veterans and active duty military have sacrificed for all of us.
 They deserve the very best opportunities and benefits we can provide." - Kirsten Gillibrand, U.S. Senator

-New York is home to more than one million men and women who have served in the Armed Forces.
+New York is home to over 890 thousand men and women who have served in the Armed Forces.
 As a member of the Senate Armed Services Committee, Senator Gillibrand is working hard to improve the lives of the millions of Americans currently serving in our military and our veterans.
 Gillibrand has championed an agenda to improve access to benefits for our veterans and ensure that when active duty servicemembers return home, there are more job opportunities available to them, and the educational and training tools needed for success in the private sector are easily accessible.

 Ensuring Educational Opportunities For Our Veterans